ckan/ckan/doc/maintaining/cli.rst

  ckan -c |ckan.ini| jobs worker my-custom-queue another-special-queue

-Hence, if you want the worker to listen to the default queue and some others then you must list the default queue explicitly
+Hence, if you want the worker to listen to the default queue and some others then you must list the default queue explicitly.

 .. parsed-literal::

  ckan -c |ckan.ini| jobs worker default my-custom-queue

 If the ``--burst`` option is given then the worker will exit as soon as all its queues are empty.
-Otherwise it will wait indefinitely until a new job is enqueued (this is the default).
+Otherwise, it will wait indefinitely until a new job is enqueued (this is the default).

 .. note::